 The stakes aren’t as high as you may think.
 The truth is that you don’t need to be your best self.
 You just need to be your true self.
 You absolutely have great stories to share.

 In your videos, don’t be afraid to open up to your audience.
 Be honest and authentic.
 Provide viewers with compelling, interesting content and explain how your organization can help them solve problems.
 That will build the most trust with your viewers, and trust is what will lead to high-quality sales prospects.

 As Ago Cluytens, Director – EMEA, RAIN Group nicely put it in this blog post, “become a video rockstar”.
 What this means is get yourself set up with the right tech and process so that you can quickly, easily, and professionally include video into your prospecting process.

 So ultimately, you need to fight your fears to exploit the power of video in your sales prospecting process.
 Adding consistent video to your prospecting process will provide a tremendous boost in engagement and allow you to do what you want most, which is close more deals.

 Remember that video marketing is based on content, so invest in the content that you share using screen or camera videos.
 Also, try to avoid being too salesy in the process.
 To get a sense of what I’m talking about, here’s an example of a video that I created to help my prospecting process for the Dubb video sharing platform.

 Give Yourself a Chance

 There are entire articles written about subject and preview lines so we won’t go into too much detail here.
-Just be aware of how important both the subject line and preview text are.
+Just be aware of the importance of both the subject line and preview text.
 I encourage you to A/B test different things to see what works best for you in your business.